Connor Jennings: Scunthorpe United

 Jennings signed for League One team Scunthorpe United on 5 January 2012 on a two-and-a-half-year contract for an undisclosed fee.
 He made his debut on 14 January, coming on as a 70th-minute substitute in a 1–1 draw at Colchester United.
 He scored his first goal for the club in a 5–5 draw with Derby County in the League Cup on 14 August 2012.

 After 14 appearances for Scunthorpe in 2012–13, scoring one goal, he was loaned out to Conference Premier team Stockport County on 16 November 2012.
 He made his debut the day after, as his team lost 2–0 away to Nuneaton Town.

 Jennings joined Macclesfield Town on loan at the start of 2013–14, initially until January.
 He returned to Scunthorpe on 15 December 2013 because of a calf injury.

 On 28 February 2014, Jennings joined Conference Premier club Grimsby Town on an initial one-month loan.
 On 25 March 2014, Jennings extended his loan with Grimsby until the end of 2013–14.

 Wrexham

 On 11 July 2014, Jennings signed for Wrexham.
+He started in the 2015 FA Trophy final at Wembley Stadium, however, Wrexham would miss out on penalties to North Ferriby.
+Jennings was named as the Wrexham Player of the Year for the 2015–16 season after making 48 appearances and scoring 14 goals.